ali-hasehmi/LinuxVM-HyperV/enable-enhanced-session-mode/README.md

     > **IMPORTANT NOTE:** Make sure the auto-login **is disabled**.

-    > If script executes successfully, Enhanced Session Mode and Hyper-V Integrated Services will be enabled in your virtual machine.
+    > If the script executes successfully, Enhanced Session Mode and Hyper-V Integrated Services will be enabled on your virtual machine.

     <br>
     <details>